 Systems that consider themselves ideological heirs to the cypherpunk spirit should maintain this basic property, and be much more expensive to destroy or disrupt than they are to use and maintain.

-Proof of stake breaks this symmetry by relying not on rewards for security, but rather penalties [...]
-The “one-sentence philosophy” of proof of stake is thus not “security comes from burning energy”, but rather “security comes from putting up economic value-at-loss”.
+Proof of Stake breaks this symmetry by relying not on rewards for security, but rather penalties [...]
+The “one-sentence philosophy” of Proof of Stake is thus not “security comes from burning energy”, but rather “security comes from putting up economic value-at-loss”.

-Q: What kind of actor does cryptography favour fundamentally?
+Prompt: What kind of actor does cryptography favour fundamentally?

-Q: The cost of attacking or defending Proof of Work consensus is 1:1.
+Prompt: The cost of attacking or defending Proof of Work consensus is 1:1.
 Proof of Stake breaks this symmetry by relying on what, instead of rewards?

-Vitalik describes why Casper FFG was chosen - it was the simplest available at the time - and how other options continue to be explored.
+In the Ethereum 2.0 Design Rationale, Vitalik describes why "Casper the Friendly Finality Gadget" was chosen - it was the simplest Proof of Stake consensus algorithm available at the time - and how other options continue to be explored.
 He highlights the problem of "supernodes" and why sharding is better: less centralization risk, more censorship resistance, and better long-term scalability.
-Critically, he then considers the security models of any system we choose, and how it operates not just under the "honest majority" model of 51% chains, but also the uncoordinated rational majority and worst-case models.
-Assuming the worst-case, the question remains:
+Critically, he then considers the security models of any system we choose, and how it operates not just under the "honest majority" model (where 51% of the validators are assumed to be trustworthy), but also the "uncoordinated rational majority" and "worst-case" models.
+Assuming the worst case, the question remains:

 - What guarantees can we unconditionally preserve?